Interview Preparation

 20. Tell me about a time you solved a complex problem.

-STAR Answer: “Our customer support team was getting 200+ complaints per week about a checkout error that was blocking purchases (Situation).
-I was tasked with identifying and fixing the root cause (Task).
-Instead of patching the visible bug, I traced the error log through our entire checkout pipeline, interviewed three support reps to understand the pattern, and discovered it was actually a database timeout issue triggered during peak traffic hours (Action).
-I implemented a caching layer and optimized the database query.
+STAR Answer: “Our support team logged 200+ complaints weekly about a checkout error blocking purchases (Situation).
+I was tasked with finding the root cause (Task).
+Instead of patching the visible bug, I traced the error log through the entire pipeline, interviewed three support reps, and discovered a database timeout during peak traffic hours (Action).
+I implemented a caching layer and optimized the query.
 Checkout errors dropped from 200+ per week to 12.
-Revenue recovered by $18,000 per month (Result).”
+Revenue recovered by $18,000/month (Result).”

 21. Describe a time you had to think outside the box.